timothy-j/EJBusiness/README.md

 # EJBusiness
-An attemp to make a database front end
+An attempt to make a database front end